-COMMUNITY DUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Social Well- Our communities are healthy, safe, Our flood protection works and river being inclusive and resilient control structures protect several communities and rural areas from
+Community outcomes How our activity contributes to the community outcome Social Well- being Our communities are healthy, safe, inclusive and resilient Our flood protection works and river control structures protect several communities and rural areas from flooding.

-COMMUNITY O UTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME flooding.
 We maintain these safely and cost-effectively.
-Social Well- being Our urban and rural environments are people-friendly, well planned, accessible and sustainably managed We engage with our community in several River Care groups to ensure our community's feedback is considered in river catchment management.
+Social Well- being Our urban and rural environments are people-friendly, well planned, accessible and sustainably managed We engage with our communities in several River Care groups to ensure our community's feedback is considered in river catchment management.
 Social Well- being Our communities have access to a range of social, cultural, educational and recreational facilities and activities We maintain our river environment to ensure pleasant and appropriate places for recreational activities.
 Economic Well- being Our region is supported by an innovative and sustainable economy Our flood protection scheme provides assurance that regular high rainfall events do not disrupt normal business activities.
-Economic Well- being Our infrastructure is efficient, resilient, cost effective and meets current and future needs Our flood protection and mitigation structures are maintained cost-effectively to a level supported by our community.
+Economic Well- being Our infrastructure is efficient, resilient, cost effective and meets current and future needs Our flood protection and mitigation structures are maintained cost-effectively to a level supported by our communities.
 Environmental Well-being Our unique natural environment is healthy, protected and sustainably managed Rivers are important natural resources.
-Our flood protection and mitigation activities minimise the impacts on our natural river environments to a practical and sustainable level.
+Our flood protection and mitigation activities minimise the impacts on our

+Community outcomes How our activity contributes to the community outcome natural river environments to a practical and sustainable level.
 Cultural Well- being Our communities have opportunities to celebrate and explore their heritage, identity and creativity Our rivers have important cultural values and many identify where they are from by their river.
-Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, and encourages community engagement We provide expertise and guidance to our community, helping to find solutions along our river environment.
+Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, and encourages community engagement.
+We provide expertise and guidance to our communities, helping to find solutions along our river environment.

-WHO BENEFITS/WHOSE ACT CREATES THE NEED PERIOD OF BENEFIT RATIONALE FOR SEPARATE FUNDING Council operates, maintains and improves flood protection and river control assets on behalf of Tasman Immediate to Identifying separate funding assists in the residents and ratepayers, in particular to protect life, property and livelihoods.
+Who benefits/whose act creates the need Period of benefit Rationale for separate funding Council operates, maintains and improves flood protection and river control assets on behalf of Tasman residents and ratepayers, in particular to protect life, property and livelihoods.
 Development of properties adjacent to the river networks means there are assets located in flood plains which are at risk of flooding.
 The need to protect these assets is creating the need for Council to undertake work relating to asset development and maintenance.
 It is considered appropriate for owners of these properties to fund this work through targeted rates.
 Additionally, River Z work is done to protect individual properties and has some direct benefit to those parties, although this protection may also extend beyond the individual property owner.
 There are some other direct beneficiaries/exacerbators in parts of activity including renters of river berms and users of gravel.

-Indefinite

-accountability and transparency of Council's costs for much of this activity.
+Immediate to Indefinite Identifying separate funding assists in the accountability and transparency of Council's costs for much of this activity.
 A portion of the activity is of public benefit, meaning user charging is not feasible for this part.

+FUNDING SOURCES & RATIONALE